procf/fPINN-guide/README.md

 ## Acknowledgements

-This work was supported by the National Science Foundation's DMREF program through Award #2118962.
+This work was supported by the National Science Foundation's DMREF program through Award #2118962 and Army Research Office (Grant W911NF-22-1-0172).